bootstrap-vue/bootstrap-vue/docs/reference/variants/README.md

 components) via the standard HTML `class="..."` attribute.

 ## Creating custom variants
-When creating custom variants, follow the Bootstrap V4 varian CSS class naming scheme and they will become available to the various components that use that scheme (i.e. create a custom CSS class `btn-purple` and `purple` becomes a valid variant to use on `<b-button>`).
+When creating custom variants, follow the Bootstrap V4 variant CSS class naming scheme and they will become available to the various components that use that scheme (i.e. create a custom CSS class `btn-purple` and `purple` becomes a valid variant to use on `<b-button>`).